Find out more about our apprenticeships.

 At the end of each programme, our apprentices get professional qualifications.
 They vary depending on the role, for example, for Civil Engineering level 3 apprenticeship, they’ll achieve a qualification in Civil Engineering Technician.
 If they are on Finance level 4 apprenticeship, they will gain a qualification in Business Accounting accredited by CIMA or if they do Building Services level 6 apprenticeship, they’ll obtain Building Services Engineering qualification accredited by the Chartered Institution of Building Services Engineers (CIBSE).
 Please visit “Our roles” to find out more about qualifications for different apprenticeships.

-Our apprenticeships offer a structured programme of college work, classroom-based activities and on the job training.
+Our apprenticeships offer a structured programme of college work, classroom-based activities and on the job training; all apprentices spend 80% time at work and 20% in education.
 Some apprenticeships, especially in engineering or London Underground, are more hands-on where apprentices learn a specific skills trade whereas others will involve learning skills that relate to a job, for example accounting or management.
 Each apprenticeship scheme is unique, some study once a week, others are in blocks, for example Transport Planning.
 If they study outside of London for several days, we provide accommodation and travel arrangements.

-Apprenticeships are also a great chance to develop many soft skills, like communication and influence, team-working, problem solving , time management as well as gain some life experience.
-Our apprentices spend 80% time at work and 20% in education, during their time in the office based roles.
+Apprenticeships are also a great chance to develop many soft skills, like communication and influence, team-working, problem solving, time management as well as gain some life experience.
 Apprenticeship cohorts are diverse.
 Not everyone is a young school leaver, some of them are career changers with more work experience so they can all learn from one another and develop different skills.

 During the last 3 months of an apprenticeship, once apprentices have met successfully the requirements of the apprenticeship standard, they will complete an End Point Assessment.
 This is a process to assess that apprentices are fully conversant in the knowledge, skills and behaviours expected of them when working at this level and are occupationally competent in their roles.
 On successful completion of their EPA, they will receive their apprenticeship certificate.